vonderborch/BragiFont/README.md

 # Future Plans
 - Add support for embedding some HTML or Markdown style commands in text to control boldness, italic characters, underlines, and colors
 - Add built-in support for bidirectional text handling (i.e. a mix of RTL and LTR text in the same string)
+- Support for BM fonts
+- Support for generating SpriteFonts from TTF, OTF files, and BM fonts.